artie-labs/transfer/README.md

     - BigQuery

 - [Sources](https://docs.artie.so/configurations/real-time-sources/overview):
-    - MongoDB (w/ Debezium)
+    - MongoDB
-    - Postgres (w/ Debezium), we support the following replication slot plug-ins: `pgoutput, decoderbufs, wal2json`
+    - PostgreSQL, we support the following replication slot plug-ins: `pgoutput, decoderbufs, wal2json`
+    - MySQL

 _If the database you are using is not on the list, feel free to file for a [feature request](https://github.com/artie-labs/transfer/issues/new)._